tbielawa/bitmath/docsite/source/instances.rst

 best_prefix()
 =============

+.. py:method:: best_prefix([system=None])

+   Return an equivalent instance which uses the best human-readable prefix-unit to represent it.

+   :param int system: one of :py:const:`bitmath.NIST` or :py:const:`bitmath.SI`
+   :return: An equivalent :py:class:`bitmath` instance
+   :rtype: :py:class:`bitmath`
+   :raises ValueError: if an invalid unit system is given for ``system``

 The :py:meth:`best_prefix` method returns the result of converting a bitmath instance into an equivalent instance using a prefix unit that better represents the original value.
 Another way to think of this is